hammerheim-game/hammerheim-rules/5-warbands.md

 power of the High Elven runes of power (see Elven Runestones, below) to a degree few mages attain.
 When using Elven Runestones, the mage is +1 to his dispel roll.
-In addition, the mage can inscribe the weapons and armour of one of his fellow warriors with Elven runes.
-One member of the Warband may re-roll a single failed armour save or Parry roll once per battle.
+In addition, the mage can inscribe the weapons and armor of one of his fellow warriors with Elven runes.
+One member of the Warband may re-roll a single failed armor save or Parry roll once per battle.
 After a single battle, the runes lose their glamour and must be redone.
 This skill may only be taken by Shadow Weavers.